Azargaz/Project-PitE/docs/ML_Report.md

 #### Parameters of model and training

-Model consists of 9 layers:
+Our model consists of 9 layers:
 - Convolutional layer with 30 feature maps of size 5×5.
 - Pooling layer taking the max over 2*2 patches.
 - Convolutional layer with 15 feature maps of size 3×3.